 Transfer the Conversation to an Agent

-To specify the skill, we need to get the Skill ID from the skills URL.
+To specify the skill, you first need to get the Skill ID from the skills list.

-- Select Skill.
+- Select Skills.
 You may need to create a new skill and assign it to a user.
+(Think about what will work best for your organization.)

 -